steamed-p0tato/uni-notes/AI/intro to AI/INTRO TO AI.md

 perception presumes sensing in human perception is aided by sensory organs but in the domain of ai the data is acquired in a meaningful manner

+#### linguistic
+it is ones ability to learn comprehend speak a language it is important in interpersonal communication

+#### diff between human and machine intelligence
+- human perceive by patterns where as a machine perceives by data
+- humans store and recall info by pattern but machines do it searching algorithms
+- human can figure out the complete object even if some part of it is missing
+- but the machines can do it correctly if we are providing explicit data